 Regular Seasons: General hunting regulations, including seasons and hunting hours, apply to falconry in each State listed in 50 CFR 21.29.
-Regular-season bag and possession limits do not apply to falconry.
+Regular season bag and possession limits do not apply to falconry.
 The falconry bag limit is not in addition to gun limits.

-Area, Unit, and Zone Descriptions Mourning and White-winged Doves
+Area, Unit, and Zone Descriptions

+Doves